As of September 9, 2021

 The most up to date information for Arizona regarding COVID-19 can be found on the Arizona Department of Health Services website and the Office of the Arizona Governor's website.
 The Governor has issued multiple Executive Orders related to COVID-19.

 On March 30, 2020 Governor Ducey issued Executive Order 2020-18 directing "essential functions conducted by governmental entities shall remain open.
 Government leaders may adjust operations to promote physical distancing, including but limited to offering on-line services, limiting the number of persons in a physical space or limiting access to specific facilities or areas to protect from the spread of COVID-19".
 To this end, the Board strongly encourages the public to participate in its meetings by telephone.
-Call-in instructions for meetings are posted on the NEWS AND MEETINGS page to facilitate attendance and participation.
+Call-in instructions for meetings are posted on the MEETINGS page to facilitate attendance and participation.
 If attending meetings in person, the public is urged to comply with posted signage advising physical distancing.

 CONTACTING THE BOARD

 Board staff is maximizing opportunities to telework in accordance with issued advisories, and plans are in place to ensure services are not disrupted.
 We ask for your patience, however, as our typical response times may be slightly impacted.
 The most reliable and efficient way to make an inquiry with the Board office is to email us.
 Please visit the ABOUT ►BOARD AND STAFF page to find the email addresses.
 Most of Board staff has limited access to voicemail so we strongly encourage email communications.
 Thank you for your understanding.
+As of April 19, 2021, the walk-lobby window (#6) 1740 W. Adams St. is open to the public to drop off documents.

-For renewals, verifications of your Arizona license, questions about inactive licenses, and CE questions, please email Krishna Poe, Projects Specialist at [email protected].
+RENEWALS, VERIFICATIONS, CE: For renewals, verifications of your Arizona license, questions about inactive licenses, and CE questions, please email Krishna Poe, Projects Specialist at [email protected].

-For complaints and investigations, please email [email protected]
+COMPLAINTS, CLAIMS & INVESTIGATIONS: For claims, complaints and investigations, please email Jennifer Michaelsen, M.P.A., Deputy Director at [email protected]

 LICENSURE & SUPERVISION WAIVERS; Telepractice notice